 Joint Ventures and Licensing

-A Joint Venture (JV) is a popular choice for foreign companies wanting to enter the UAE market or develop their existing operation beyond an agency or distribution arrangement.
-The JV agreement or contract of establishment regulates the obligations and respective entitlements of each of the JV partners.
-JVs are very common where it is impossible for a single contracting entity to execute the project alone, such as large projects where a local contractor and international contractor partner.
+A Joint Venture (JV) is another option for entering the UAE market or develop an operation beyond an agency or distribution arrangement.
+JVs are an option when it is difficult for a single contracting entity to execute a project alone, such as large projects where a local contractor and international contractor partner.
 JVs are one of the options available for foreign defense companies to fulfill their offset obligations.
-A JV is commonly formed either contractually or through the formation of a limited liability company under Federal Law No. 2 of 2015, the Commercial Companies Law.
+Before considering a JV in the UAE, seeking advice from qualified legal counsel and/or a business advisory firm is a good best practice to follow.